qdrant/landing_page/qdrant-landing/content/documentation/collections.md

 In a production environment, it is sometimes necessary to switch different versions of vectors seamlessly.
 For example, when upgrading to a new version of the neural network.

-In these situations, there is no way to stop the service and rebuild the collection with new vectors.
+There is no way to stop the service and rebuild the collection with new vectors in these situations.
 To avoid this, you can use aliases.
 Aliases are additional names for existing collections.
 All queries to the collection can also be done identically, using an alias instead of the collection name.